SAM 2++: Tracking Anything at Any Granularity: Experiments

 \textbf{Study on Mixed training strategy.} To verify the effectiveness of task-adaptive memory during multi-task joint training, we compare the results of single-task training with different parameter settings during multi-task mixing training.
 As shown in Table~\ref{tab:ablation_data}, when a single set of parameters is naively shared for multi-task joint training, the differences between tasks lead to a performance drop across all tasks.
 This indicates that the encoding and retrieval components of the memory module need to be decoupled for different tasks.
 In addition, when the image encoder is either frozen or similarly decoupled, the performance is inferior to a shared encoder.
 This suggests that the image encoder benefits from exposure to more data and is not adversely affected by task differences.

 \textbf{Study on data engine.} To validate the effectiveness of our data engine, we evaluated the performance when trained on different phases of our TAG dataset, as shown in Table~\ref{tab:ablation_data}.
 The results demonstrate that our proposed dataset enhances the performance on other datasets, indicating high diversity and generalizability.
-After training with data from more phases, the performance is further improved, demonstrating the effectiveness of the supplementary data provided by our data engine.
+After training with more data from phases \textcircled{2} and \textcircled{3}, the performance is further improved across all three tasks, demonstrating the effectiveness of the supplementary data provided by our data engine.